 This is a game of observation.
 Everyone wears a party hat.
 Throughout the party, they all get taken off while no one is looking.
 You don’t want to be the last one still wearing the hat.

 25. Toe Grab

 Play this game with or without water, but have one container filled with marbles and one empty container.
 See how many marbles kids can pick up and move from one container to the other, using just their toes.

 LEGO pieces, spoons, and kids that like to race are a winning combination.
-From Little Family Fun

-28. WHO/WHAT AM I?
+28. Who/What Am I?

 Each guest has a name of a person, animal or object taped to their forehead or back.
 Each person gets to ask 20 questions of various guests to figure out who he is.

 Each guest is given a feather.
 The idea of the game is to see who can keep it up in the air the longest by only blowing.
-From Party 411

 One blindfolded guest is led to the middle of the circle of guests.
 When the host shouts, “GO!” the center player must reach out and grab someone from the circle, asking, “Who is it?”
 That guest answers in a disguised voice.
 If the center player can guess who it is, the discovered person becomes the blindfolded player in the middle.